-The Credit Union must maintain liquidity reserves with Central 1 Credit Union (Central 1) at 8% of total assets, less any cash on hand, at December 31 each year.
+The Credit Union must maintain liquidity reserves with Central 1 Credit Union (Central 1) at 8% of deposits plus any borrowings, less any cash on hand, at December 31 each year.
 The deposits can be withdrawn only if there is a sufficient reduction in the Credit Union's total assets or upon withdrawal of membership from Central 1.
 At maturity, these deposits are reinvested at market rates for various terms.